s-bl/ALLogger/README.md

 ## Changelog

+0.2.0 -> 0.2.1

+- Added debug flag
+- Implemented logging of arbitrary shaped arrays to hdf file

 0.1.0 -> 0.2.0

-- Implemented image writer.
+- Implemented logging of images.
 Images need to be in the CHW format.
 - Changed filename from hostname_timestamp to timestamp_hostname for correct ordering
 - Automatic concatenation of multiple event files